TeamRizu/outfox-wikijs/dev/screens/ScreenNetworkOptions.md

 An option to auto connect to OutFox Online when the game starts up.
 Disabled by default.

 ## Enable Discord Rich Presence

-Enables Discord's Rich Presence, which makes gameplay info be dislayed on your discord profile while the game is on.
+Enables Rich Presence functionality for Discord, which makes gameplay info be dislayed on your Discord profile while the game is on.
+These will update information depending on which screen you are.

 > You must restart the game for this option to take effect.
 {.is-info}